JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 To my ear, the FM sound has a more pronounced low-frequency partial.

-That’s in essence the difference between FM and PM: at high enough sampling rates, they are equivalent.
-The lower the sampling rates, the more their partials’ amplitudes differ.
-However, implementation-wise, it’s way easier to use PM and that’s what we’ll do for the remainder of this article.
+That’s in essence **the difference between FM and PM: at high enough sampling rates, they are equivalent.** The lower the sampling rate, the more their partials’ amplitudes differ.

 To drive this point home, let's take a look at time-domain plots of a carrier at 600 Hz, a modulator at 50 Hz, and the resulting FM and PM signals ($I = 10$).

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/carrier_modulator_fm_pm_signal.png", "Plot of time-domain signals of a 600 hertz carrier, 50 hertz modulator and resulting FM and PM signals.
 FM and PM signals look identical." %}
 _Figure {% increment figureId20250301  %}.
 A 600-Hz carrier, a 50-Hz modulator and the resulting FM and PM signals.
 Modulation index equals 10._

+As you can guess from looking at Equations 10 and 11, implementation-wise, it’s way easier to use PM and that’s what we’ll do for the remainder of this article.

 So, from now on, our go-to formula for frequency modulation will be the PM formula (Equation 11).
 This is the formula that we will analyze in the context of FM.
-So everywhere I write “FM” from now on will refer to PM.
+So everywhere I write “FM” from now on, I refer to PM.

+Just like synth manufacturers!

 ## How to control the timbre of FM?